segmentio/segment-docs/src/guides/what-is-replay.md

 Replays do not affect your [MTU count](/docs/guides/usage-and-billing/mtus-and-throughput/), unless you are using a [Repeater destination](/docs/connections/destinations/catalog/repeater/).
 Notify your team before initiating a Replay if you're using a Repeater destination.

-Please be advised once you have requested your data be replayed, and the replay starts, you will not see these events show up in the Event Delivery tab.
+Once a replay starts, you will not see replayed events in the Event Delivery tab.

 ### Replay-eligible destinations